Welcome to day 3 of how to fly RC helicopters.

 RC helicopter training gear is simply some wooden, fiberglass, or perhaps carbon fiber sticks arranged in a cross or tic tack toe pattern with light plastic balls on the end of each stick.
 The plastic balls prevent the sticks from jamming into the ground as the heli floats and bobs along the ground.

-You can purchase a set of RC helicopter training gear for about $20-$40 bucks or build a set for much less.
+You can purchase a set of RC helicopter training gear for about $20-$40 bucks (for larger helicopters) or build a set for much less.

 This e-Book I have written goes through the entire process of how to build your own set of RC helicopter training gear.
 Correct sizing is explained and what materials you need.
 Fully illustrated, this little book shows how anyone can turn out a very nice looking and functional set of RC helicopter training gear and save money doing it.
 If you want to learn more about what's inside the book, just click of the image of the book to the right.

-Most people I have instructed build their own RC helicopter training gear seeing that after a couple weeks to a couple months, they don’t need them anymore - and it is one way to save some money in this hobby.
+Most people I have instructed build their own RC helicopter training gear seeing that after a couple weeks to a couple months, they don’t need them anymore - and it's one way to save some money in this hobby.

 The Ground You Learn On